invaderb/space-in-css/README.md

 # space-in-css
-Space built with just html and css
+Space with our neighboring planets built with html and css